 How to choose the best boiler cover

-We've surveyed thousands of boiler cover customers about the provider they use, so we can tell you which brands boiler owners recommend.
+We've surveyed 1,652 boiler cover customers about the provider they use, so we can tell you which brands boiler owners recommend.

-Paying for boiler cover means that if your boiler breaks down, the contract provider will send an engineer to assess the problem and try to fix it.
-A boiler-servicing contract includes an annual boiler service.
-But not all boiler cover providers are equal.
+Paying for boiler cover means that, if your boiler breaks down, the contract provider will send an engineer to assess the problem and try to fix it.
+Boiler cover often includes an annual service, but not all boiler cover providers are equal.

 See our boiler cover reviews to find out which package is right for you.